-Dental implants are one of the best ways of replacing missing teeth.
-They offer several key benefits.
-And, for most people, they are very safe.
-If you are thinking about getting dental implants in TX, we highly recommend coming in to see our team.
+Dental implants are one of the best ways to replace missing teeth.
+They are long-lasting, look great, and, for most people, they are very safe.
+If you are thinking about getting dental implants, we highly recommend coming in to see our team.
 We can provide you with information and insight into your options and talk about the range of solutions for your missing teeth.
-At Lovett Dental Corpus Christi, we are happy to talk to you about all of the options and never push one procedure over another.
+At Lovett Dental Corpus Christi, we are happy to talk to you about all of your options.

 What Are Dental Implants?

 To understand if dental implants are safe or if they are right for you, it’s important to know what they are and how they work.
 Implants have been used for over 50 years.
-New methods are much safer and simpler.
-In general, implants are small screwed placed into the jawbone.
+New methods are much safer and simpler than in the past.
+In general, implants are small screws that are placed into the jawbone.
 They fuse with the bone and encourage it to grow.
 This allows for an abutment, or attachment, to be added to the implant and a crown to be placed on top.
 The entire process leads to a strong bite and a comfortable, natural-looking smile.

 When our clients come in to talk to us about dental implants in Corpus Christi, many want to know just how safe they are.
 For most people, they can be very safe to use.
 This is a form of oral surgery, which means that there are surgical-related risks like a risk for bleeding and infection.
 We do everything we can to minimize these risks, and they do prove to be very rare.

 Some people may be a high risk for any surgery.
 Our team will always talk to you about your oral health and your overall risk factors.
-We’ll discuss these with you when you come in for dental implants in TX.
+We’ll discuss these with you when you come in for dental implants.

 Do you have a sensitivity to metal?
 If you have problems with any metal, like copper, zinc, nickel, lead, or iron, we may talk to you about the risks associated with your oral health.
 If you have any sensitivity to metals that titanium can be alloyed with, that can eliminate your ability to get implants.